The Failed Migration of Academic Twitter: A Case Study of Precocious Adopters: RQ1: Migration Dynamics and User Retention

-We define active users as scholars who engaged on Mastodon during the initial Twitter-to-Mastodon migration, which began in late October 2022.
+\textit{Active users. } We define active users as scholars who engaged on Mastodon during the initial Twitter-to-Mastodon migration, which began in late October 2022.
 For our purposes, we've defined this initial period between October 15 and November 30, 2022.
-We further divide active users into sub-categories based on level of engagement: one-time visitors; short-term, long-term, and persistent adopters.
-Each category reflects the duration of their activity on Mastodon following the migration.
+We categorize active users into four engagement groups based on the empirical distribution of active spans using the 25th, 50th, and 75th percentiles: one-time visitors; short-term, long-term, and persistent adopters.
+These data-driven cutoffs reflect the underlying heterogeneity in the duration of their activity on Mastodon following the migration.
+The days cutoffs are rounded to the nearest integer.

-\textit{One-time visitors.} These academics created an account on Mastodon at the beginning of the Twitter-to-Mastodon migration, posted only within the first week of joining and then abandoned the platform ($n_{days}\leq7$).
-This brief engagement suggests a possible exploration of the platform following the migration advocacy, without finding enough value or community to continue their activity.
+\textit{One-time visitors.} These academics engaged only briefly at the beginning of the Twitter-to-Mastodon migration, with active spans falling below the 25th percentile of the overall distribution ($n_{days}\leq39$).
+Their minimal participation suggests exploratory behavior during the migration wave without continued investment in the platform.

-\textit{Short-term adopters.} This group includes those who actively used Mastodon for more than one week but did not persist beyond 100 days.
-They left the platform possibly due to unmet expectations or a stronger pull back to more familiar platforms like Twitter.
+\textit{Short-term adopters.} This group falls between the 25th and 50th percentiles of active spans ($39<n_{days}\leq222$).
+These users engaged beyond initial exploration but did not sustain participation long enough to become stable contributors, potentially reflecting unmet expectations or competing commitments on other platforms.

-\textit{Long-term adopters.} These users remained active on Mastodon from the time of migration for relatively long time ($100<n_{days}\leq300$) but have been inactive.
+\textit{Long-term adopters.} These users fall between the 50th and 75th percentiles of the distribution ($222<n_{days}\leq329$).
+They demonstrated extended engagement following the migration but did not remain active through the full analytic period.

-\textit{Persistent adopters.} These users remained active on Mastodon from initial migration though the end of our analyses ($n_{days}>300$).
-Their sustained engagement indicates successful integration into the Mastodon community.
+\textit{Persistent adopters.} These users fall above the 75th percentile ($n_{days}>329$), corresponding to the longest active spans through the end of our analyses.
+Their sustained engagement suggests successful integration into Mastodon's academic community and continued participation over time.